 "It's Clare, by the way."

 "Clare Edwards…?"
 I raised my eyebrows.
-If he had known my father, the answer should have been obvious.
+If he knew my father, then he should've known my last name.

 "Clare What Edwards?"